nvi-inc/fs-vgos/fs-vgos.md

     If an unexplained error happens during the following procedure, please use this command again to get more information.

-b.
-Initialize module; create, mount, and open module
+2. Initialize module; create, mount, and open module

     Check status: